Iluvitari/AZ104-Notes/Practice exam notes.md

 Case study questions:
 1 app with minimised open ports and has sql database, web front end and processing.
 5 vms.
 	More than 1 network is not necessary
+There are 3 tiers here
+	There needs to be 3 subnets.
+1 for each tier.
+Restricted by NSG.
+Communication is possible through vnet.